gymrek-lab/HipSTR/README.md

 | FLANK_INDEL_FRAC        | When genotyping is complete, HipSTR determines the maximum-likelihood alignment of each read relative to its sample's called alleles.
 If a large fraction of the resulting alignments have indels in the *flanks*, it's a strong indicator that they're misaligned and the sample's genotype is therefore ignored
 | LOW_FREQUENCY_ALT_FLANK | Flanking sequences identified by the assembly process in each sample are pooled together to generate all candidate haplotypes.
 As the number of haplotypes grows exponentially with the number of such sequences, HipSTR conserves time by discarding flanks that are only present in a few samples.
 If a sample's data supports a low-frequency flank, it is not genotyped.
 To adjust this frequency cutoff, use the **--min-flank-freq** option

 ## Call Filtering
 Although **HipSTR** mitigates many of the most common sources of STR genotyping errors, it's still extremely important to filter the resulting VCFs to discard low quality calls.
 To facilitate this process, the VCF output contains various FORMAT and INFO fields that are usually indicators of problematic calls.
 The INFO fields indicate the aggregate data for a locus and, if certain flags are raised, may suggest that the entire locus should be discarded.
 In contrast, FORMAT fields are available on a per-sample basis for each locus and, if certain flags are raised, suggest that some samples' genotypes should be discarded.
-The list below includes some of these fields and how they can be informative:
+The list below includes some of these fields and how they can be informative.
+The [dumpSTR](https://trtools.readthedocs.io/en/stable/source/dumpSTR.html) utility in the [TRTools package](https://trtools.readthedocs.io/en/stable/) can be used to filter VCFs from HipSTR (and other STR genotypers) using most of the fields below.

 #### INFO fields:
 1. **DP**: Reports the total depth/number of informative reads for all samples at the locus.
 The mean coverage per-sample can obtained by dividing this value by the number of samples with non-missing genotypes.
 In general, genotypes with a low mean coverage are unreliable because the reads may only have captured one of the two alleles if an individual is heterozygous.